 From a retail store of men’s clothing, Bench is known for its ladies’ line, underwear, lifestyle products, and fragrances.
 It even has a wide array of snacks too.
 Bench had become one of the successful brands in the local market as it covered all its customers – understanding the insight of its demographics.
 It is dubbed as the leading lifestyle retailer in the country.

 This local brand deserves a space in your Bria Home closet as its clothing designs are adaptable and creative at the same time.
+You can also shop their clothes in their online store.

 Bench clothing line ranges from Php 367.50 up to Php 1,200.00